PennLINC/qsirecon/docs/input_data.rst

 .. _anat_reqs:

 ********************************************
-Anatomical Data for Reconstruction Workflows
+Anatomical Data for Reconstruction Pipelines
 ********************************************

-Some reconstruction workflows require additional anatomical data to work properly.
+Some reconstruction pipelines require additional anatomical data to work properly.
-This table shows which reconstruction workflows depend on the availibility of anatomical data:
+This table shows which reconstruction pipelines depend on the availibility of anatomical data: